Soumyadeep765/bbguideBot/README.md

 - Scores & progress are automatically saved.
 - Final test becomes available after completing all lessons.
 - WebApp shows user statistics & leaderboard.

+### Flow to test
+/start → continue learning (Inline button click) → learn how button ( to start lesson) → Next (for continuing learning with steps) → Finish (To finish the lesson at last step) → start test (start a test for the lesson you have just completed) → Answer questions and follow buttons (You will be rewarded id you perform good, if not score good try again 🙂)

+> Complete all 2 lessons for final task 🙂

 ---